 2/ Estimated costs for Airfield Modification Projects were developed by Kimley-Horn Associates, November 2014, except for Project #17 (glideslope relocation), for which the cost was developed by Parsons Brinckerhoff, December 2014.
-The implementation schedules for Projects #1, #2, #3, #4, #5, #6, and #7 were provided by Wimley-Horn Associates.
-The implementation schedules for Project #17 (glideslope relocation) was provided by Parsons Brinckerhoff.
+The implementation schedules for Projects #1, #2, #3, #4, #5, #6, and #7 were provided by Kimley-Horn Associates.
+The implementation schedules for all other Airfield Modification Projects were provided by Ricondo & Associates, Inc., based on funding availability.
+The implementation schedule for Project #17 (glideslope relocation) was provided by Parsons Brinckerhoff.

-3/ The implementation schedules and estimated costs for Projects #18 and #19 are from the Airport's 5-Year CIP as submitted by the City to the Federal Aviation Administration in April 2014.
+3/ The implementation schedules and estimated costs for Projects #18 and #19 are from the Airport's 5-Year CIP, as submitted by the City to the Federal Aviation Administration in April 2014.